 All of the above can cause an employee to think more about making ends meet, instead of the tasks at hand.

-While a number of companies provide some measure of financial assistance, most don’t cover all the areas where an employee may be struggling or need help.
+While a of companies provide some measure of financial assistance, most don’t cover all the areas where an employee may be struggling or need help.
 This can be solved by evaluating those areas, and creating custom programs.

 - Providing transport/commuting allowances such as a prepaid fuel card.

-- Creating a co-payment system for vehicle financing, where the company pays a portion of each due payment.
+- Creating a co-payment system for vehicle financing, where the pays a portion of each due payment.